RTEMS/rtems-docs/shell/file_and_directory.rst

 *number*
     A single opaque device number.
-Useful for netbooted computers which require device numbers packed in a format that isn’t supported by -F.
+Useful for netbooted computers which require device numbers packed in a format that isn't supported by -F.

 **EXIT STATUS:**